antarctica/bas-style-kit-docs/CHANAGELOG.md

 * [site] Splitting list elements into a separate page in core
 * [site] Improving licensing statement in footer
 * [project] Updating copyright date
+* [project] Refactoring Terraform configuration into a single set of configuration files

 ### Removed